DesperatePeter/mnemonic-sensors/README.md

 ![gate_markers](imgs/gate_markers.png)

-Indicate systems that have a gate with a marker on the star map to make route-planning easier.
+Indicate systems that have a gate with a marker on the star map (when not in Starscape view) to make route-planning easier.

 ## Trash Disposal